bAndie91/fbapp.hsbnr/README.md

 Publishing notifications
 ====

-  1. Send an Email by standard SMTP to the smtp listener you configuredfor inetd
+  1. Send an Email by standard SMTP to the smtp listener you configured inetd for
   1. `MAIL FROM`, `RCPT TO` does not matter
+     1. if any recipient contains substring `trim` then the message will be trimmed at char limit
+     1. if any recipient contains substring `part` then the message will be split into chunks
   1. Plain and MIME multipart Emails are also supported

 Email headers considered